-Transit Scottsdale Road BRT - Roosevelt Street to Camelback Road Design and construct infrastructure and operate a bus rapid transit system on Scottsdale Road that would connect to Tempe and Chandler.
-The project is proposed in the new Regional Transportation Plan that is being prepared by MAG.
-Complete Street Renovations Hayden Road Complete Street - McKellips Road to Indian School Road Reconfigure the existing 6-lane Hayden Road between McKellips Road and Indian School Road as a 4-lane complete street with additional intersection turn lane capacity, increased access management (raised medians), on-street bike lanes and accessible 8' minimum width sidewalks.
-Via Linda Active Transportation Corridor Reconfigure the Via Linda corridor between 90th Street and Frank Lloyd Wright Boulevard (3.7 miles) to meet arterial complete street standards.
+Transit Scottsdale Road BRT - Roosevelt Street to Design and construct infrastructure and operate a bus rapid transit system on Scottsdale Road that would connect to Tempe and Chandler.
+Camelback Road The project is proposed in the new Regional Transportation Plan that is being prepared by MAG.
+Complete Street Renovations Hayden Road Complete Reconfigure the existing 6-lane Hayden Road between McKellips Road Street - McKellips Road to and Indian School Road as a 4-lane complete street with additional Indian School Road intersection turn lane capacity, increased access management (raised medians), on-street bike lanes and accessible 8' minimum width sidewalks.
+Via Linda Active Reconfigure the Via Linda corridor between 90th Street and Frank Lloyd Transportation Corridor Wright Boulevard (3.7 miles) to meet arterial complete street standards.
 Improvements include continuous sidewalks that meet current arterial standards for setback from curb (other than near transit stops), accessibility and freedom from obstructions.
 The project will also create continuous 4-6' bike lanes through modifications to existing curbs and/or median edges.
 1/4-mile pedestrian crossings will also be considered.
 An existing pedestrian overpass near the 102nd Street alignment that was constructed over 30 years ago may also need modifications by the time this project is scheduled.
-The city operates local bus service, with approximately 1⁄4-mile stop spacing, on the entire project length.
-Scottsdale Road Active Transportation Corridor - Highland to Frank Lloyd Wright Reconfigure the Scottsdale Road corridor between Highland Avenue and Frank Lloyd Wright Boulevard to meet arterial complete street standards.
-Improvements include continuous sidewalks that meet current arterial standards for width (8' minimum), accessibility and freedom from obstructions.
+The city operates local bus service, with And the second s approximately 1⁄4-mile stop spacing, on the entire project length.
+Scottsdale Road Active Reconfigure the Scottsdale Road corridor between Highland Avenue and Transportation Corridor - Frank Lloyd Wright Boulevard to meet arterial complete street Highland to Frank Lloyd standards.
+Improvements include continuous sidewalks that meet Wright current arterial standards for width (8' minimum), accessibility and freedom from obstructions.
 The project will also create continuous 5-6' bike lanes.
 Three miles of frontage in this regional corridor is in Paradise Valley and 2.8 miles of frontage is in Phoenix.